lovelish-xd/Codezilla/README.md

 - Search functionality: Users can search for specific blog posts using keywords or tags to quickly find relevant content.
 - Admin panel: Administrators have access to an admin panel where they can manage user accounts, blog posts, categories, and comments.

-## Installation

-To set up Codezilla on your local machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/codezilla.git`
-2. Navigate to the project directory: `cd codezilla`
-3. Install the dependencies: `npm install`
-4. Configure the database: Open the `config.js` file and update the database connection details.
-5. Run the application: `npm start`
-6. Open your browser and visit `http://localhost:3000` to access the Codezilla website.

-Please note that you need to have Node.js and npm (Node Package Manager) installed on your machine to run the application.

 ## Usage

 Once you have Codezilla up and running, you can perform the following actions: